-- 2.64 kg y-1 for fish (bass; flounder; mackerel and pollock); and - 0.24 kg y-1 for crustaceans (brown crab and common lobster).
+- 2.07 kg y-1 for fish (bass; flounder; mackerel and pollock); and - 0.24 kg y-1 for crustaceans (brown crab and common lobster).

 A total of seven adults reported using seaweed as fertiliser.
-It was reported that seaweed was also used to clean ropes following activities.
+One other person reported using seaweed to clean ropes following mud rescues and associated training.